Local Invariant Structures in the Dynamics of Capillary Water Jet: Paralinearization of the Full System

 \section{Paralinearization of the Full System}

 In this section, we present the paralinearization of the full system~\eqref{EQ}.
+The theory is similar for either $\xG=\xR$ or $\xT$, so we shall not make distinction for these two cases.
 The main difficulty lies in the paralinearization of the Dirichlet-Neumann operator, which will be treated in Subsection~\ref{subsect:PLDtN}.
 The paralinearization of other terms in~\eqref{EQ} is relatively straightforward, and will be treated in Subsection~\ref{subsect:PLOther}.
-Furthermore, as in~\cite{HK2023} and~\cite{Yang2024}, we will apply a similar diagonalization to convert the system into a paradifferential equation of a single complex unknown.
+We then apply a diagonalization procedure, similar to~\cite{HK2023} and~\cite{Yang2024}, to convert the system into a paradifferential equation of a single complex unknown.
 This will be done in Subsection~\ref{subsect:Diag0}.

 There are two major differences between the result presented here and those in~\cite{HK2023} and~\cite{Yang2024}.
-The first difference is a refined analysis of the remainders.
+The first is a refined analysis of the remainders.
 From the refined results on paradifferential calculus presented in the previous section, we shall justify the following properties of the remainders in the paralinearization formulas : (1) they are smooth in $(\eta,\psi)$; (2) they verify some tame estimates.
-These properties are crucial for the construction of hyperbolic invariant manifolds $M_\unst,M_\st$ and invariant set $M_\cen$ in Theorem~\ref{Main1} and ~\ref{Main2}.
+These properties are crucial for the construction of hyperbolic invariant manifolds $M_\unst,M_\st$ and invariant set $M_\cen$ in Theorem~\ref{Main1} and~\ref{Main2}.

-Another difference is the extraction of hyperbolic modes.
+The other difference is the extraction of hyperbolic modes.
 As introduced in Section~\ref{Sec1}, the behavior of the system~\eqref{EQ} is totally different along hyperbolic and elliptic frequencies.
-After the paralinearization of nonlinear terms (see~\eqref{EQ_PL}), we shall split the equation into hyperbolic and elliptic frequencies, which will be treated differently.
-For low frequencies (hyperbolic regime), we will extract directly the linear parts, since the remaining parts are quadratic and supported on bounded frequencies -- therefore smooth enough.
+After the paralinearization of nonlinear terms (see~\eqref{EQ_PL}), we shall split the equation into low and high frequencies, which will be treated separately.
+For low frequencies (containing hyperbolic regime), we will extract directly the linear parts, since the remaining parts are quadratic and supported on bounded frequencies -- therefore infinitely smoothing.
 For high frequencies (elliptic regime), we will follow similar strategies as in~\cite{HK2023} and~\cite{Yang2024}.
 Note that, since we aim at a quadratic remainder, the major contribution of the paralinearization of mean curvature $H[\eta]$ is $\xi^2-\rho^{-2}$ instead of $\xi^2$ (the case in~\cite{HK2023} and~\cite{Yang2024}), which requires only a technical difference in the procedure of diagonalization due to the truncation into high frequencies (see Subsection~\ref{subsect:Diag0}).